fetch-trade/mobile_platform/README.md

 once the repo finishes cloning, type `cd <directory name>/<directory name>/mobile_platform` to access the folder locally

-type in code . to edit the files on vscode
+type in `code .` to edit the files on vscode

 ## contributing

+when committing changes to the code, create a new branch for either addressing an issue or simply have an endpoint to store your commit history

+for issues, format the branch name to be `FT-<issue #>`

+for adding code outside of issues, format the name to be `<your first initial last name>` (no spaces, e.g., jadams)

+branches can be created using `git checkout <new-branch>` where `<new-branch>` follows the naming standards set above